xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I1.png" width=800>

-    * Note that you may need to launch it as the *Administrator* this is done by right clicking the icon found in the Windows search bar or on the desktop as shown below:
+    * Note that you may need to launch it as the *Administrator* this is done by right-clicking the icon found in the Windows search bar or on the desktop as shown below:

 	<img src="Images/I1b.png" width = 200>

-2. Attach VChat: There are Two options!
+2. Attach VChat: There are two options!
    1. When the VChat is already Running.
         1. Click File -> Attach